smaht-dac/submitr/docs/source/installation_prerequisites.rst

 .. note::

-   There are of course other features provided by ``pyenv`` (e.g. setting up to use a particular Python version whenever in a particular directory).
+   There are of course other features provided by ``pyenv`` (e.g. setting up to use a particular Python version whenever you're in a particular directory).
 For more information, this page provides a pretty good tutorial:
    `Managing Multiple Python Versions With Pyenv <https://realpython.com/intro-to-pyenv/>`_.